CypherousSkies/Ravoz/Rāvòtifsimpábàb'ádi/Core Vocab/ó-Questions & Unknowns.md

 `ó` words are, by themselves, just unknowns; lacking the power of a question and more akin to words like "someone".
-To give them the power of a question, combine it with an [[i-Animacy & Certainty|irrealis]] gap at the point of uncertainty (e.g. "Is there anyone you trust?" vs "Who do you trust?").
+To give them the power of a question, combine it with an [[i-Animacy & Certainty|irrealis]] gap/particle at the point of uncertainty (e.g. "Is there anyone you trust?" vs "Who do you trust?").

 C | unknown | question
 -|-|-